NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/patterns/offline-storage.md

 # Offline Storage

-RADFish application users can be out at sea for an extended period of time and may not have a reliable internet connection.
-The offline storage functionality outlined below allows users to continue using the application to create and manage data while offline.
+RADFish app users can be out at sea for an extended period of time.
+They may not have a reliable internet connection.
+Offline storage lets users to continue using the app to create and manage data while offline.

 ## Storage Models